Semester In Hawai'i

 Working with and learning from a local nonprofit, we will explore different ways that Hawaiian communities are preserving their culture and heritage, the practice of loving and caring for the land (Mālama ʻĀina), and learn about indigenous Hawaiians efforts to reclaim ancestral lands and restore land rights.

 Putting our travel savvy into practice, the group will plan, coordinate, and budget for 6 days of student directed travel.
 Explore Volcanoes National Park, soak in the Pohoiki and Ahalanui hot pools, discover the magic of Waipi’o Valley, or spend a few days refining your surf skills!

 Carpe Diem Education’s Hawai’i semester takes you on a journey through one of the most bio-diverse, majestic regions on the planet.
 Learning about sustainable practices, environmental conservation, and the relationship between land and people, you’ll have a better understanding of how you want to contribute to the world.
 Learning about indigenous cultures right here in the United States, you’ll have a chance to deepen your awareness of the impacts of colonization (past and present), and learn more about the decolonization movement happening through social, political, and environmental activism.

 - What are some exciting and meaningful ways of connecting with the natural world?

 - How do permaculture and organic farming methods enhance people's connection to local food systems, as well as their relationship with the local environment?

-- How are local Hawaiians working to preserve the beauty and sanctity of the environment through conservation and education?
+- How are local Hawaiians working to preserve the beauty and sanctity of the environment through conservation, education, and traditional systems of agriculture?

 - How are social and environmental justice connected, and how do these relate to traditional Hawaiian culture?